CenterForOpenScience/Policies-and-Procedures/index.md

 The COS employs persons qualified for each position by virtue of job-related standards of education, training, experience, or personal qualifications.
 Additionally, the COS adheres to Section 504 of the Rehabilitation Act of 1973 regarding discrimination of persons with disabilities.

 The COS is committed to creating and maintaining a work climate that is free from discrimination and harassment.

+##Legal Interviewing Practices

+Employee application forms, interviews, and on-site trials are early measures often taken to decide whether an applicant is a suitable fit for a company.
+At COS, we often have candidates coming in for working interviews and attending team lunches.
+Certain questions asked during any stage of the interview process which are unrelated to the job can lead to the exclusion of otherwise qualified candidates simply based on age, family situation, national origin, religion, race, gender, health, etc. Fair hiring laws exist to give every candidate a fair chance in the interview and selection process.
+COS staff are expected to review these guidelines and engage with candidates appropriately.
+Court rulings and Equal Employment Opportunity Commission ("EEOC") guidelines prohibit the use of all pre-employment inquiries that unjustly screen out certain individuals and are not valid predictors of successful job performance or which cannot be justified by "business necessity."
+See Griggs v.
+Duke Power Co., 401 U.S. 424 (1971).

+##Visiting Staff

+COS has many collaborators and contributors from around the world and when they visit the Charlottesville area, COS offers their office to them as a space to work.
+During this time, these individuals are to be treated as visiting staff members.
+While at COS offices it is required for all visiting staff to abide by the policies set forth in this manual.
+Failure to abide by such policies will result in suspension from COS offices.

 ##Americans with Disabilities Act Considerations